-The Role of the A-DECAF Score in Predicting Long-Term Survival in COPD-Related Hypercapnic Respiratory Failure
+Efficacy of Age-Adjusted Dyspnea, Eosinopenia, Consolidation, Acidemia and Atrial Fibrillation Score in Predicting Long-Term Survival in COPD-Related Persistent Hypercapnic Respiratory Failure

 This article is not in any list yet, why not save it to one of your lists.Abstract

-Background and Objectives: Data on the prognosis of hypercapnic respiratory failure (HRF) are limited, despite existing studies focusing on its causes and association with mortality.
-This study aimed to evaluate prognostic factors influencing long-term survival in patients with HRF due to chronic obstructive pulmonary disease (COPD) and to assess the effectiveness of the Age-adjusted Dyspnea, Eosinopenia, Consolidation, Acidemia and Atrial Fibrillation (A-DECAF) score.
-Materials and Methods: This retrospective study included patients admitted to the intensive care unit from the emergency department with HRF between April 2022-November 2023.
-Demographic data, comorbidities, laboratory results, and treatment protocols were recorded.
-A-DECAF scores were calculated, and survival was analyzed using Kaplan-Meier and ROC analysis.
-Results: Among 357 patients, 24.4% died within one year of discharge.
-Deceased patients had significantly higher mean ages (p<0.001) and higher APACHE-II, DECAF and A-DECAF scores (p<0.001).
-ROC analysis showed that A-DECAF had the highest sensitivity (93.1%) and accuracy (AUC=0.813) for predicting survival.
-Kaplan-Meier analysis indicated that higher A-DECAF scores were associated with reduced survival rates.
-Conclusion: The A-DECAF score is an effective tool for predicting long-term survival in COPD patients with HRF, particularly aiding clinical decisions in elderly populations.
+Background and Objectives: Hypercapnic respiratory failure (HRF) is a critical clinical condition commonly encountered in acute exacerbations of chronic obstructive pulmonary disease (COPD), leading to high morbidity and mortality rates.
+The existing scoring systems have primarily been developed for short-term mortality prediction, and their impact on long-term survival has not been sufficiently investigated.
+This study aims to identify the prognostic factors affecting long-term survival in patients with persistent HRF due to COPD and to evaluate the effectiveness of the Age-Adjusted DECAF (A-DECAF) score, which was created by incorporating the age variable into the existing DECAF score, in predicting long-term survival.
+Materials and Methods: This retrospective study included patients admitted to an intensive care unit from an emergency department with HRF between April 2022 and November 2023.
+The demographic data, comorbidities, the laboratory results, and the treatment protocols were recorded.
+The A-DECAF scores were calculated and analyzed using Kaplan–Meier and ROC analyses.
+Survival assessment was conducted with Kaplan–Meier analysis, while univariate and multivariate Cox regression analyses were performed to identify the prognostic factors.
+Results: Among 357 patients, 24.4% died within one year after discharge.
+The deceased patients were significantly older (p < 0.001) and had higher APACHE-II, DECAF, and A-DECAF scores (p < 0.001 for all).
+ROC analysis showed that the A-DECAF score had the highest sensitivity (93.1%) and accuracy (AUC = 0.813) for survival prediction.
+Kaplan–Meier analysis indicated lower survival rates with increasing A-DECAF scores.
+Cox regression identified the A-DECAF score as the strongest independent predictor (p < 0.001), while lung cancer (p = 0.044) and invasive mechanical ventilation (p = 0.039) also negatively impacted survival.
+Conclusions: The A-DECAF score is an effective tool for predicting long-term survival in patients with COPD and persistent HRF, particularly aiding clinical decisions regarding elderly populations.
 Further research is needed to validate its use in diverse patient groups.